TranshumanistAJ/blogiverse/README.md

    ```

 3. **Connect GitHub Repository**
-   * Navigate to Deploy tab in Heroku Dashboard
+   * Navigate to Deploy tab in Heroku Dashboard.
-   * Select GitHub as deployment method
+   * Select GitHub as deployment method.
-   * Connect to your repository
+   * Connect to your repository.
-   * Enable automatic deployments from main branch
+   * Enable automatic deployments from main branch.

 4. **Initial Deployment**
-   * Trigger manual deploy from main branch
+   * Trigger manual deploy from main branch.
-   * Monitor build logs for any errors
+   * Monitor build logs for any errors.
-   * Verify successful deployment
+   * Verify successful deployment.

 5. **Database Migration**
    ```bash